Latent Diffusion Model Based Denoising Receiver for 6G Semantic Communication: From Stochastic Differential Theory to

-Semantic communication has emerged as a transformative paradigm in the evolution of next-generation wireless systems, particularly 6G, aiming to bridge the gap between signal transmission and meaning understanding.
-Unlike conventional Shannon-centric systems that prioritize bit-level fidelity, semantic communication seeks to transmit the intended meaning of messages effectively, thus aligning the communication process with the task-specific utility at the receiver.
+Semantic communication has emerged as a transformative paradigm in the evolution of next-generation wireless systems, aiming to bridge the gap between signal transmission and meaning understanding.
+Unlike conventional Shannon-centric systems that prioritize bit-level fidelity, semantic communication seeks to effectively transmit the intended meaning of messages, thus aligning the communication process with the task-specific utility at the receiver.
 This paradigm shift has triggered intensive theoretical and practical exploration in recent years, resulting in a rich body of literature.

-Foundational works such as those by \cite{qin2021semantic,9679803} established the conceptual framework for semantic communication, delineating the limitations of Shannon theory in capturing semantic and effectiveness layers of communication, and advocating for AI-integrated approaches.
-Subsequent surveys, including those by \cite{10319671} and \cite{xin2024semantic}, have categorized enabling technologies such as knowledge-based reasoning, deep learning-based encoders, and task-oriented transmission frameworks.
-These reviews have also formalized key metrics including semantic entropy, semantic rate-distortion, and semantic channel capacity, marking a theoretical extension beyond classical information theory.
+Foundational works such as \cite{qin2021semantic} and \cite{9679803} established the conceptual framework for semantic communication, delineating the limitations of Shannon theory in capturing semantic and effectiveness layers of communication, and advocating for AI-integrated approaches.
+Subsequent surveys, including \cite{10319671} and \cite{xin2024semantic}, have categorized enabling technologies such as knowledge-based reasoning, deep learning-based encoders, and task-oriented transmission frameworks.
+These reviews have also formalized key metrics, including semantic entropy, semantic rate-distortion, and semantic channel capacity, marking a theoretical extension beyond classical information theory.

-In parallel, significant efforts have been made toward system-level innovations. \cite{nguyen2025contemporary} and \cite{wang2025semantic} reviewed emerging architectures that integrate semantic communication with deep joint source-channel coding (JSCC), generative AI , and federated learning.
+In parallel, significant efforts have been made toward system-level innovations.
+In \cite{nguyen2025contemporary} and \cite{wang2025semantic}, the authors review emerging architectures that integrate semantic communication with deep joint source-channel coding (JSCC), generative AI, and federated learning.
 These contributions underline the role of large language models (LLMs) and semantic knowledge bases (KBs) in enhancing interpretability, compressibility, and adaptability of semantic encoders across modalities such as text, image, audio, and video.
 The work by Lema et al. \cite{zhang2024semantic} highlights the convergence of semantic communication with edge computing and proposes scalable architectures for real-time, context-aware applications.